Elucidation/WordCount/README.md

 Input & Output to the Hash table is constant time O(1) I/O with worst case O(n) with a full table (which load factor avoids).
 Then, to fill the map with a file of n words is O(n).

-The only disadvantage is the hash table is not in order (hash function decides slot).
+One disadvantage is the hash table is not in order (hash function decides slot).

 To sort the hash table, quick sort is chosen because it tends to be faster than mergesort and it's worst case possibility of O(n^2) with a reverse ordered list is highly unlikely.
 Memory used is O(n).